jasonl99/lattice-core/README.md

 # Show Me An Example

 Ok, take a look at [card_game](https://github.com/jasonl99/card_game).
-It is designed to illustrate the power of WebSockets in general, and this framework in particular.
+It is designedto illustrate the power of WebSockets in general, and this framework in particular.
 You can clone it, update the shards, and run it in a few lines.

 I'd also suggest you take a look at the [Lattice::Connected API](https://github.com/jasonl99/lattice-core/wiki/Lattice_Connected-API) wiki page.
 It attempts to illustrate the concepts in a conversational manner, as if we're sitting around talking about it.
+But it's also wildly changing still.

+There's two new demo apps:

+[calculator](https://github.com/jasonl99/calculator) - A shareable calculator (everyone can punch buttons).

+[md-live](https://github.com/jasonl99/md_live) - A demo that shows markdown rendered in real time as you type.
+And this can also be shared (collaborate on a doc).
+It's a demo, so don't expect to be able do much with it, but it illustrates the idea.
+It uses crystal's markdown library for rendering.

 ## Installation